 Food-wise, Moscow mixes it up.
 You could try out blinis (pancakes) or borshch (beetroot soup) at a street stand, caviar in a gourmet store, or grilled meats in one of the city’s many cafes.

-While you’re here, get a taste of local culture at the historic and world-famous Moscow Circus.
-Be amazed by highly-skilled artists, performers and clowns on this fun night out.
+While you’re here, get a taste of local culture at the Moscow Aquamarine Circus.
+Be amazed by highly-skilled artists and performers on this fun night out.

 - Visit Red Square, the Kremlin & see Lenin's Mausoleum & St. Basil's Cathedral